The Apple Hardware Test

 To run the Apple Hardware Test, you must start up from the disc or volume containing the test:

-• If you have an Apple Hardware Test CD, start up from it as you would any other bootable disc:
+Start up from it as you would any other bootable disc:

 1. Insert the Apple Hardware Test disc that came with your Mac into your Mac's optical drive.

-• Select Restart in the Apple menu.
+• Selecting Restart in the Apple menu.

-• Press the Command-Control-Eject keyboard combination.
+• Pressing the Command-Control-Eject keyboard shortcut.

 3. Immediately press and hold the C key on your keyboard.